The 1 a.m. tip-off and the British basketball habit

 Watching the NBA from Britain is an act of consensual sleep deprivation.
 The Finals Game 1 in two days' time tips off at 8:30 p.m.
 ET on the East Coast, which is 1:30 a.m. in London.
 A British NBA fan has, in effect, signed up to be selectively nocturnal from October to June.
 The compensation is that the league is genuinely on the up in the UK — viewership of the Finals has roughly doubled since 2020, and the London game each January at the O2 has gone from curio to fixture.

 The 2026 NBA Finals begin on Thursday 4 June, with Game 1 tipping off at 1:30 a.m.
 UK time on Friday 5 June.
 The series runs through mid-to-late June.
 The 2026-27 regular season then begins in late October and runs through April, with the playoffs starting in mid-April.
-This guide walks through the Sky Sports and TNT Sports rights split, the NBA League Pass standalone, what free options exist, and the cheapest workable subscription combination for the full season.
+This guide walks through the Sky Sports and Amazon Prime Video rights setup — note that TNT Sports has lost the NBA in the UK as of the 2025-26 season, so older guides that name it are out of date — the NBA League Pass standalone, what free options exist, and the cheapest workable subscription combination for the full season.

-Sky Sports and TNT Sports: who shows what
+Sky Sports and Amazon Prime Video: who shows what

 NBA League Pass: the international workaround

-NBA League Pass — the league's own streaming service — is available in the UK at £14.99/month or £119.99 for the full season [verify: League Pass UK pricing].
+NBA League Pass — the league's own streaming service — is available in the UK at around £14.99/month or £119.99 for the full season; check the NBA's site for the current price.
 It carries every regular-season game, the In-Season Tournament group stage, the All-Star Saturday night, the play-in tournament and the entire playoffs and Finals.

-The catch: League Pass in the UK is subject to UK-only blackouts on the games Sky Sports or TNT Sports carry exclusively.
-In practice this means the marquee fixtures — the Christmas Day games, primetime national TV matchups, the Finals — are blacked out on League Pass and must be watched on Sky or TNT.
+The catch: League Pass in the UK is subject to UK-only blackouts on the games Sky Sports or Amazon Prime Video carry exclusively.
+In practice this means the marquee fixtures — the Christmas Day games, primetime national TV matchups, the Finals — are blacked out on League Pass and must be watched on Sky or Prime Video.
 League Pass still works for the night-in-night-out 7 p.m.
-ET tip-offs (midnight UK time) that Sky and TNT don't carry exclusively, which is most of the regular season.
+ET tip-offs (midnight UK time) that Sky and Prime don't carry exclusively, which is most of the regular season.

-For a UK fan whose primary interest is following a single team (whether the Celtics, Warriors, Lakers, Knicks or any other), League Pass at £119.99 for the season is the better-value pick.
-For a fan who wants the marquee national TV games and the Finals broadcast without blackouts, Sky Sports or NOW Sports is the answer.
+For a UK fan whose primary interest is following a single team (whether the Celtics, Warriors, Lakers, Knicks or any other), League Pass for the season is the better-value pick.
+For a fan who wants the marquee national TV games and the Finals broadcast without blackouts, Sky Sports (or NOW) plus Amazon Prime Video is the answer.

 Free options and free-to-air NBA in the UK

 There is no free-to-air live NBA coverage on BBC, ITV, Channel 4 or Channel 5 in the UK.
-The BBC Sport website carries written match reports and occasional highlight clips, but the live rights are entirely behind the Sky and TNT paywalls.
+The BBC Sport website carries written match reports and occasional highlight clips, but the live rights are entirely behind the Sky Sports and Amazon Prime Video paywalls.

 The NBA's official YouTube channel posts free highlight packages — typically two-to-three minute condensed games — within an hour or two of the final buzzer, available worldwide including the UK.
 The full library of NBA TV documentary content, classic games, and the popular "Inside the NBA" studio-show clips also stream free on the NBA app and on YouTube.

 The London Game each January — usually a regular-season matchup played at the O2 Arena — has historically had limited free coverage, with the BBC running highlight packages but no live free TV.
-The 2027 London Game (date and teams confirmed in late summer 2026 [verify]) is expected to follow the same model: Sky and TNT live, BBC for short post-game highlights.
+The 2027 London Game (date and teams confirmed in late summer 2026) is expected to follow the same model: Sky Sports and Amazon Prime Video live, BBC for short post-game highlights.

 The cheapest path to NBA Finals 2026 and the 2026-27 season

-For NBA Finals 2026 only: NOW Sports Day Membership at £14.99 for a 24-hour pass [verify: £14.99 NOW Sports Day].
-Buy a day pass for each of the Finals games (typically four-to-seven games over two-to-three weeks).
-Total cost for a six-game Finals: roughly £90.
-Or take a single NOW Sports Monthly Membership at £34.99/month to cover the full Finals series for one month.
-The monthly route is the cheaper option once the Finals goes to four-plus games.
+For NBA Finals 2026 only: a NOW Sports Day Membership (a 24-hour pass, around £14.99) is the lightest-touch option — buy a day pass for each of the Finals games (typically four-to-seven games over two-to-three weeks).
+Or take a single NOW Sports Monthly Membership to cover the full Finals series for one month; the monthly route works out cheaper once the Finals goes to four-plus games.
+Check NOW for the current day and monthly prices.

-For the full 2026-27 regular season: NBA League Pass at £119.99 for the entire season is the best value pick for fans willing to live with blackouts on marquee Sky/TNT-exclusive games.
-For full UK access without blackouts, NOW Sports at £34.99/month × 8 active NBA months (October through June) = £279.92.
-The combined NOW Sports + TNT Sports route covers every UK-broadcast game at roughly £526 for the active season.
+For the full 2026-27 regular season: NBA League Pass for the entire season is the best value pick for fans willing to live with blackouts on the marquee games Sky or Amazon carry exclusively.
+For full UK access without blackouts you need Sky Sports (or NOW) for the bulk of the marquee slate plus Amazon Prime Video for its package of games — check each provider for current pricing across the active NBA months (October through June).

-For the cheapest workable approach to following the NBA in the UK: League Pass at £119.99 for the regular season, then a single month of NOW Sports at £34.99 to cover the playoffs and Finals in May and June.
-Total: roughly £155 for an entire NBA season including playoffs.
+For the cheapest workable approach to following the NBA in the UK: take League Pass for the regular season, then a single month of NOW Sports to cover the playoffs and Finals in May and June.
+That keeps the full-season outlay low while still getting the Finals live.

 UK time zones and the basketball night-owl schedule